pyepye/django-magiclink/README.md

 # Override the login verify address.
 You must inherit from Magiclink LoginVerify
 # view.
 See Manual usage for more details
 MAGICLINK_LOGIN_VERIFY_URL = 'magiclink:login_verify'

+# If an email address has been added to the unsubscribe table but is also
+# assocaited with a Django user, should a login email be sent
+MAGICLINK_IGNORE_UNSUBSCRIBE_IF_USER = False
 ```

 ## Magic Link cleanup